-BlackBerry reportedly interested in selling itself to Google, LG, Samsung and several othersAlex Wagner - Deputy Managing Editor, News Desk
+BlackBerry reportedly interested in selling itself to Google, LG, Samsung and several othersAlex Wagner - Editorial Director of News and Content

 Remember how BlackBerry recently agreed to be acquired by Fairfax Financial Holdings Limited?
 Well as part of the agreement, the device maker was granted permission to shop itself around some more while Fairfax completed its due diligence period, and it sounds like BlackBerry is taking advantage of that opportunity.